ASTR 1230 (O'Connell) Lecture Notes

 color-separation technology but employ beam-splitting optics and

-three separate black and white CCDs fed by red, green, and blue
+three separate black and white arrays fed by red, green, and blue

 filters to take simultaneous 3-color images that preserve

-the spatial resolution delivered by the CCD pixels.
+the spatial resolution delivered by the array pixels.

-Less expensive CCD/video color cameras instead make color images
+Less expensive consumer-grade color cameras instead make color

-with a single CCD chip and single exposure.
-The CCD surface is
+images with a single array chip and single exposure.
+The detector

-covered by a "Bayer array" of color filters that makes each
+surface is covered by a "Bayer array" of color filters

-electronic pixel sensitive only to one color band (see below).
-After
+that makes each electronic pixel sensitive only to one color band (see

-readout, software creates full-color image pixels by combining a number
+below).
+After readout, software creates full-color image pixels by

-of the electronic pixels together.
-The spatial resolution of the
+combining a number of the electronic pixels together.
+The spatial

-resulting image is lower than the CCD can deliver, but the results
+resolution of the resulting image is lower than the array can deliver,

 - The colors in the combined image